 Sun Mountain can “distress” new wood to give it a worn, antique look and feel.
 Skilled artisans do this by hand, using a variety of Old World tools.
 Distressing is particularly dramatic on rustic (knotty) wood species, and pre-finished glaze options beautifully highlight the warmth and character of the antiqued wood.

-Sun Mountain’s standard distress options for both doors and flooring are shown here.
+Sun Mountain’s standard distress options are shown here.

 Light distress is characterized by: